gradle/gradle/design-docs/managed-component-model.md

     }

 - Generalise the work done to allow `@Managed` subtypes of `JarBinarySpec` to support this.
-- Allow for all types that support registration.
+- Allow for binaries and components.
-- Change core plugins to declare default implementations for `ComponentSpec`, `BinarySpec` and `LanguageSourceSet`.
+- Change core plugins to declare default implementations for `ComponentSpec` and `BinarySpec`.
 This will allow `@Managed` subtypes of each of these types.
-- Update user guide and samples to show how to implement a custom `@Managed` `ComponentSpec`, `BinarySpec` and `LanguageSourceSet` type
+- Update user guide and samples to show how to implement a custom `@Managed` `ComponentSpec` and `BinarySpec` type
 - Update user guide to show how to attach an internal view to the custom type

+### Test cases

+- user can declare a base binary type and extended it with a `@Managed` subtype
+- user can declare a base component type and extended it with a `@Managed` subtype
+- fails on registration when:
+    - implementation type is an abstract type
+    - implementation type does not have a default constructor
+    - implementation type does not extend `BaseBinarySpec` or `BaseComponentSpec`, respectively
+    - base type does not implement `BinarySpec` or `ComponentSpec`, respectively

+## Plugin author declares default implementation for all extensible types

+Extend the previous story for `LanguageSourceSet` and `FunctionalSourceSet`.

 ## Plugin author declares internal view for custom non-managed source set types